Skip to main content

 Will noise-cancelling headphones actually help me study?

 Yes for most students.
-ANC headphones produce about 30-38 dB of ambient drop versus the 18 dB earbuds manage — that's the dorm hallway going from clearly audible to background.
+ANC headphones produce a significant amount of ambient-noise drop versus what earbuds manage — that's the dorm hallway going from clearly audible to background.
 Research from Stanford and the Acoustical Society of America consistently shows reduced ambient noise correlates with improved focus and memory retention during study tasks.
 The Sony XM6 and Sennheiser Momentum 4 both clear the threshold; the Bose Ultra exceeds it.

 Do I need ANC over-ear headphones if I have AirPods Pro?

-AirPods Pro produce about 22 dB of ANC and work for most short-session use cases.
+AirPods Pro produce noticeably less ANC and work for most short-session use cases.
 They fall short in two specific scenarios: long study sessions (the 6-hour battery isn't enough for a library marathon) and genuinely loud dorm common rooms (the in-ear seal doesn't compete with full over-ear isolation).
 If those are your primary use cases, the Sony XM6 or Bose Ultra produce meaningfully better outcomes.

 Do the rated battery hours actually hold up?